eafoc/Yeast_Transformation_OT/README.md

 2) User will move plate onto temperature module
 3) Opentrons heat shock cells and transfers the samples to a new sterile plate
 4) User will centrifuge plate and return to Opentrons robot
-5) Automated resuspension of cells and addition of calcium chloride
+5) Automated resuspension of cells in calcium chloride
 6) Plate is now ready for incubation and plating

 Download the folder from GitHub